katrincwl/git-playground/README.md

 # git-playground
-A playground for anyone to try the git function
+A playground for anyone to try git functions